zikunz/tp/docs/UserGuide.md

 #### 2.3.1.
 Show orders-related commands : `orders`

-Show commands related to orders and brief description of the commands: add order, list orders, remove orders, clear orders
+As a first-time user, you can simply type `orders` to view all commands related to orders.
+At the same time, you can see the brief description of those commands.

 Format: `orders`